cvicens/state-machine-assistant/README.md

 ![HIS Backend local test 1](./images/backend-local-test-2.png)

-So for now we have HIS Backend, running locally, both integrations running in OpenShift (altough we see logs locally) and the Telegram Bot running also in OpenShift.
+So for now we have HIS Backend, running locally, both integrations running in OpenShift (although we see logs locally) and the Telegram Bot running also in OpenShift.

-Next step is to run the frontend locally poining to the backend running also locally.
+Next step is to run the frontend locally pointing to the backend running also locally.

 ### HIS Frontend